the-mirak/cloudexam/README.md

 ## 2. Section 2

-In this second section we will take our python application to the kubernetes environment and deploy it.
+In this second section, we will take our python application to the Kubernetes environment and deploy it.
 For this section create the following directory:
 - kubernetes